-We acknowledge this work is being conducted on the traditional territory of Treaty 8 First Nations of Dunne Zaa, Cree and Tse'khene cultural descent.
+We acknowledge this work is being conducted on the traditional territory of Treaty 8 First Nations of Dunne Zaa, Cree, and Tse'khene cultural descent.

 The Site C Clean Energy Environmental Impact Statement (EIS) (BC Hydro, 2013) identified reservoir induced changes to microclimate on adjacent agricultural operations as a key indicator (EIS Section 10, Table 20.3).
 Effect on crop drying is one reservoir-induced change which may occur.
 EIS Section 20.3.6 (page 20-50, lines 27 to 36) states: "Predicting the effect that the reservoir might have on crop drying is made difficult by the complexity of the effect of the reservoir on several climatic parameters that drive both drying and wetting effects.
-Generally, the RWDI model predicts increases in humidity up to 15% for stations located closely adjacent to the reservoir during the summer and fall months. the model predicts the effect on humidity during the summer and fall not to be statistically significant for locations not directly adjacent to the reservoir.
+Generally, the RWDI model predicts increases in humidity up to 15% for stations located closely adjacent to the reservoir during the summer and fall months.
+The model predicts the effect on humidity during the summer and fall not to be statistically significant for locations not directly adjacent to the reservoir.
 The RWDI report predicts that effects on fog formation from the reservoir are in the order of 0.5% or less over the year.
-However, due to increased humidity, the reservoir could potentially have a small effect on crop drying during summer and early fall in the Peace River valley in areas adjacent to the reservoir."
+However, due to increased humidity, the reservoir could potentially have a small effect on crop drying summer and early fall in the Peace River valley in areas adjacent to the reservoir."

-As a result of these general conclusions, a commitment was made to monitor project-induced changes to humidity within 3 km of the reservoir and to evaluate associated effects on the calculated Climate Moisture Deficit (CMD) and Crop Drying Model (CDM) within the area.
-Monitoring includes continued collection and analysis of climate data from the BC Hydro monitoring network, calculation of the CMD and a Crop Drying Index (CDI) (Dyer and Brown, 1977), and farm operator interviews.
+As a result of these general conclusions, a commitment was made to monitor project-induced changes to humidity within 3 km of the reservoir and to evaluate associated effects on the calculated Climate Moisture Deficit (CMD) and a Crop Drying Models (CDM) computed Growing Degree Days (GDD) output, within the area.
+Monitoring includes continued collection and analysis of climate data from the BC Hydro monitoring network, calculation a Crop Drying Index (CDI) (Dyer and Brown, 1977), and farm operator interviews.

-This report summarizes the results of the eddy covariance (EC) component of the baseline environmental measurement program for 2021.
+This report summarizes the results of the eddy covariance (EC) component of the baseline environmental measurement program for 2022.
 This technique provides a direct measurement of evapotranspiration (ET) that is then used to facilitate the computation of the CMD at each of seven climate stations available for this study.
-The CMD for each station is then used as an input to a CDM to be computed for each location.
+The CMD for each station is then used as an input to a CDM which computes the CDI and outputs GDD for each location.